juliakay/book-reviews/Naked-Statistics-Wheelan.md

     - *Hypothesis testing shows correlation, but not causation*
     - hypothesis testing and statistical signifcance can be decieving when it comes to actually *size* of the difference between test and control

+How we argue to reject the null:
+1. If the null were true, we would rarely see this amount of variation in outcomes between test and control groups
+2. Therefore, if it highly unlikely that the null is true
+3. So finally, an alternative - and more likely - explanation for the pattern of data observed is the alternative hypothesis

+What happens when we dont reject the null:
+- Often times this strictly means we have *failed to reject* our null hypothesis, we did not *prove* the null hypothesis to be true
+- The judgement and position of whoever is reading the experiment can then decide how to interpret it
+- Example: Test cheating scandal
+    - We observed that the number of answer changes from wrong to right in the last 10 mins are 20-50 std dev above norm
+    - With such high std dev, we can reject the null hypothesis that these results were legitimate
+    - *But they could not prove that cheating was going on*, but using our judgement we can assume they cheated

 When to reject the null:
 - If the null hypotehsis is true, how likely is it that we would observe this pattern of data by chance?
 - a probability of 0.05 or 5% is the most common thresohold for significant level